parallelworks/interactive_session/jupyter-host/noaa-onprem.md

-## Webshell
+## Jupyter Interactive Session
-This workflow starts a shell in the controller or compute nodes.
+This workflow starts a Jupyter server in a slurm partition or in the controller node.
 The services are started in the selected slurm partition using an sbatch command.

 #### Instructions